-USS Constellation, flagship of the African Squadron (1859-61) The USS Constellation Museum, Baltimore, Maryland abeam: to the side (directly abeam is 90 degrees to the right or left) anxiety: a state of worrying astern: behind; in this case, the wind was blowing on to Cora's stern bark: also Barque; three-masted vessel carrying the sails parallel to the hull length beam: abeam; to the side (directly abeam is 90 degrees to the right or left) boatswain's mates: a senior crew members responsible for passing along orders from the officers to the men.
-In this case, the boatswain's mates use both their whistles and verbal commands to convey orders to the crew bow: a ship's front (opposite: stern) casks: wooden barrels used for containing fluids such as wine or water contagious: easily spread from one person to another course: (1) lowest and largest sails; (2) direction of travel, a heading cutter: one of several small boats carried on board ship figure: one's body shape or form First Lieutenant: second only to the captain in seniority aboard a ship followed suit: doing the same as; doing likewise forbade: forbidden, not allowed or permitted, restricted gallant: courageous, valiant gangway: an opening for access to or from a ship hastened: hurried heave to: come to a stop at sea heeling: slanting or tipping to one side helm: place from which a ship is steered hove to: past tense of "heave to" hull: a ship's body hull up: nautical expression meaning that a ship's hull can be seen above the horizon (opposite: hull down - meaning that only the sails of a ship, not the hull, can be seen above the horizon) invariable: unchanging knot: nautical unit of measurement equaling about 1.14 miles an hour lee: away from the wind; downwind.
+abeam: to the side (directly abeam is 90 degrees to the right or left) abode: place of dwelling or a place to live admonition: to warn or give caution anxiety: a state of worrying articles: things astern: behind; in this case, the wind was blowing on to Cora's stern bark: also Barque; three-masted vessel carrying the sails parallel to the hull length beam: directly off the side of a ship 90 degrees boatswain's mates: a senior crew members responsible for passing along orders from the officers to the men.
+In this case, the boatswain's mates use both their whistles and verbal commands to convey orders to the crew bow: a ship's front (opposite: stern) braced sharp: nautical expression meaning the sails are positioned so that a ship can sail as near as possible to the direction from which the wind is blowing by the wind: nautical expression meaning that the wind approaches the ship from forward of the beam (forward of 90 degrees to the right or left) casks: wooden barrels used for containing fluids such as wine or water contagious: easily spread from one person to another course: (1) lowest and largest sails; (2) direction of travel, a heading cutter: one of several small boats carried on board ship drawing: filling (as in the sails filling with wind) figure: one's body shape or form following suit: doing the same as; doing likewise forbade: forbidden, not allowed or permitted, restricted gallant: courageous, valiant gangway: an opening for access to or from a ship hastened: hurried heave to: come to a stop at sea heeling: slanting or tipping to one side helm: place from which a ship is steered hove to: past tense of "heave to" hull: a ship's body hull up: nautical expression meaning that a ship's hull can be seen above the horizon (opposite: hull down - meaning that only the sails of a ship, not the hull, can be seen above the horizon) invariable: unchanging knot: nautical unit of measurement equaling about 1.15 miles an hour lee: away from the wind; downwind.
 The side of a ship upon which the wind blows is the "windward side;" the opposite side is the "lee" side.
-If the wind blows on to a ship's starboard (right) side, then the port (left) side of the ship is the lee side. leeward: down wind or away from the wind (opposite: windward) mainmast: the middle and largest mast of a three-masted ship peculiarity: oddness; uniqueness point: measurement of degrees $-11\frac{1}{4}$ (2 points $=22\frac{1}{2}$ degrees; 32 points =360 degrees) port: (1) the left side of a ship; to the left side (Opposite: starboard); (2) a harbor city prize: a captured vessel prize crew: crew sent aboard a captured ship (prize) to repair and sail the ship to port quarterdeck: the area of a vessel reserved for ceremonies, honors, and usually, officers.
-On board a U.S. warship, the quarterdeck was the deck space reserved for officers from which they directed the efforts of the crew.
-Crew members were not allowed on the quarterdeck unless their specific jobs required them to be there.
+If the wind blows on to a ship's starboard (right) side, then the port (left) side of the ship is the lee side.
+Leeward: down wind or away from the wind (opposite: windward - upwind or l lightening: to reduce the weight mainmast: the middle and largest mast of a three-masted ship mounting: climbing up phosphorescent: alight; lights up point: measurement of degrees $-11 \frac{1}{4}$ degrees (2 points = $22 \frac{1}{2}$ degrees;

+32 points = 360 degrees)

+port: (1) the left side of a ship; to the left side (Opposite: starboard); (2) a harbor city prevailed: to win, triumph, be the most in a contest prize: a captured vessel prize crew: crew sent aboard a captured ship (prize) to repair and sail the ship to port quarterdeck: the area of a vessel reserved for ceremonies, honors, and usually, officers.

+On board a U.S. warship, the quarterdeck was the deck space reserved for officers from which directed the efforts of the crew.
+Crew members were not allowed on t he quarterdeck unless their specific jobs required them to be there.